alexhsamuel/apsis/docs/config.md

     lookback: 2592000  # 30 days

 schedule:
+    # If null, schedule runs since the last time Apsis was run, or since the
-    # If specified, schedule only runs after this time.
+    # Apsis database was created.
+If specified, schedule only runs after this
+    # time; any intervening runs that would have been scheduled are skipped.
     since: null
+    # since: now
     # since: 2022-11-01T00:00:00Z

     # How far into the future to schedule runs, in s.